 Us vs Them

 Managing ERG events and activities is often a passion-led voluntary task.
-Many organizations do not recognise ERG-related tasks as part of regular work.
-Members can easily get burnt out by overextending themselves to complete ERG work.
+Many organizations do not recognize ERG-related tasks as part of regular work.
+ERG Leads can easily get burnt out by overextending themselves to complete ERG work.
 Many organizations do not pay their employees for the ERG management work they undertake.
 This can eventually lead to employees refraining from being active members of ERGs because the cons might outweigh the pros.
 Organizations must work towards compensating ERG members for their time and effort as well as weave their ERG responsibilities into business goals so that they are evaluated for it fairly.

 Walking the talk